bhavul/bhavul/README.md

 I like to engage in AI research independently too, and I'm working on a few ideas in the LLM space, feel free to reach out for collaboration.
 I also enjoy building products, automating things and so I try to maintain some grip on full stack knowledge.
 I'm an advocate for Open Source and "AI for Good", and enjoy giving talks at conferences or tech meetups.

 At this point, I'm open to new job opportunities, freelance or consulting work, collaborations for research, side projects, or new ideas.
-I can also coach for cracking FAANG tech interviews.
+I can also help you prepare well for cracking FAANG tech interviews.
 Feel free to reach out to me.

 [![Twitter Follow](https://img.shields.io/twitter/follow/bhavulgauri.svg?style=social)](http://twitter.com/bhavulgauri)
 [![Linkedin: bhavul](https://img.shields.io/badge/-bhavul-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/bhavul/)](https://www.linkedin.com/in/bhavul/)